Spencer Nind

 One of those who only held the position for a short time was Spencer Nind.
 The electoral registers show he arrived in 1946 or 1947 and left about 4 years later.
 However, despite his unusual surname, very little is known about his tenure and he doesn’t seem to have been remembered by anybody who knew the station at that time.
 Nor does his name feature in any newspaper reports about the area.

-The only information about him comes from records available on the Ancestry website.
-These show that Spencer was born in September 1900 in Staffordshire.
+The only information about him comes from records available on genealogy websites and a few newspaper mentions in Staffordshire where he was born in September 1900.
 Both his father and grandfather were butchers in the Stoke-on-Trent district but Spencer doesn’t appear to have wanted to follow them in the trade.
-Towards the end of First World War he was registered as being a member of the Royal Navy Reserve in or near Bristol but after that officialdom is silent until his marriage to Dorothy Foster in Staffordshire in 1929.
+Towards the end of First World War he was registered as being a member of the Royal Navy Reserve in or near Bristol.
+Returning home he lived with his parents and became a booking clerk for the North Staffordshire Railway at Etruria station in Stoke-on-Trent close to one of the Wedgwood potteries.
+Officialdom is then silent until his marriage to Dorothy Foster in Staffordshire in 1929.

-Ten years later they were living in Guiseley on the line between Leeds and Ilkley which was run jointly by the London, Midland and Scottish Railway and the North Eastern Railway.
-Spencer Nind must have been working as a railwayman for some time because his occupation of relief clerk, travelling from station to station, providing sickness and holiday cover, would have demanded a degree of experience and training.
+Ten years later they were living in Guiseley on the line between Leeds and Ilkley which was run jointly by the London, Midland & Scottish Railway and the London & North Eastern Railway.
+His occupation of relief clerk, travelling from station to station, providing sickness and holiday cover, would have demanded a degree of experience and training.
 The couple also appear to have bought their own house, possibly on a railway company mortgage.
 No children were listed in their household.